 Atoms are a mix of three components: protons which are positive, electrons which are negative, and neutrons which have no charge.
 A typical atom has an equal number of protons and electrons, which cancel each other out, giving the entire atom a neutral charge.

-This exchange of electrons and the bond it creates causes the magnetic attraction between atoms that form molecules.
+This exchange of electrons and the bond it creates causes the charged attraction between atoms that form molecules.
 Chemistry is the art of building molecules with these tiny magnets.
 There are two types of bonds in a chemist’s toolkit.

 Forming ionic molecules